-2. ☐ Is your research design and methodology appropriate for your research question(s)?
-3. ☐Will you have access to all the necessary skills, training and resources to do your research?
-4. ☐ Have you done a risk assessment and due diligence to check for and mitigate: a) Potential risks to Your organisation?
-The environment?
-The research?
-Or The health, safety and well-being of researchers and research participants? b) Potential risks to research innovation?
-5. ☐Will your research comply with Trusted Research guidelines to protect yourself and the research from potential exploitation, misuse, and theft?
-6. Have you signed all contracts (including collaboration agreements if relevant) before commencing the research and will your research comply with contractual and financial guidelines relating to the project?
-7. ☐ Have you agreed the intellectual property?

-8. ☐ Has your research had any necessary ethics review, especially if it involves: Human participants; Human material; personal data; animals (inclusive of non-ASPA, i.e., animals that do not fall under the Animal Scientific Procedures Act 1986); animal materials; microbiomes; environmentally hazardous agents; or dual use research of concern (DURC)?
-9. ☐Will your research comply with all legal (including health and safety) and ethical requirements and other applicable guidelines, including those from other organisations and/or countries, if relevant?
-10. ☐Will your research comply with good practice requirements and where relevant, follow open research practices?
-11. ☐ Have you agreed how you will disseminate outputs (inclusive of journal articles, conferences, book chapters, preprints, registered reports, abstracts, etc.), authorship and contributorship?
-12. ☐ Have you considered how your research will comply with any monitoring, audit and data management requirements?
-13. ☐ Have you agreed on the roles of all the researchers and responsibilities for management and supervision?
+1 Does your proposed research address pertinent question(s) and is it designed either to add to existing knowledge about the subject in question or to develop methods for research into it? - inclusive of: • repeatability; • reproducibility; • replicability; • trustworthiness; • credibility; • authenticity; and • meta-research 2 Is your research design and methodology appropriate for your research question(s)?
+3 Will you have access to all the necessary skills, training and resources to do your research?
+4 Have you done a risk assessment and due diligence to check for and mitigate: a) potential risks to your organisation; the environment; the research; or the health, safety and well-being of researchers and research participants b) potential risks to research and innovation 5 Will your research comply with Trusted Research guidelines to protect yourself and the research from potential exploitation, misuse, and theft?
+6 Have you signed all contracts (including collaboration agreements if relevant) before commencing the research and will your research comply with contractual and financial guidelines relating to the project?
+7 Have you agreed the intellectual property?
+8 Has your research had any necessary ethics review, especially if it involves: human participants; human material; personal data; animals (inclusive of non-ASPA, i.e., animals that do not fall under the Animal Scientific Procedures Act 1986); animal materials; microbiomes; environmentally hazardous agents; or dual use research of concern (DURC)?
+9 Will your research comply with all legal (including health and safety) and ethical requirements and other applicable guidelines, including those from other organisations and/or countries, if relevant?
+10 Will your research comply with good practice requirements and where relevant, follow open research practices?
+11 Have you agreed how you will disseminate outputs (inclusive of journal articles, conferences, book chapters, pre-prints, registered reports, abstracts, etc.), authorship and contributorship?
+12 Have you considered how your research will comply with any monitoring, audit and data management requirements?
+13 Have you agreed on the roles of all the researchers and responsibilities for management and supervision?
+14 Have all competing interests relating to your research been identified, declared, and addressed?
+15 Where applicable (e.g., clinical trials or systematic reviews), has your research been registered with the appropriate body?
+16 Are you aware of the research misconduct policies of all relevant organisations and know which procedure to investigate research misconduct will take precedence?

-14. ☐ Have all competing interests relating to your research been identified, declared, and addressed?
-15. ☐ Where applicable (e.g., clinical trials or systematic reviews), has your research been registered with the appropriate body?
-16. Are you aware of the research misconduct policies of all relevant organisations and know which procedure to investigate research misconduct will take precedence?
-Part 2: When conducting your research 1. $\square$ Are you following the agreed design and methods for the project?
-2. ☐ Have any changes to the agreed design, methods, and hypotheses been reviewed and approved, if applicable?
-3. Are you following best practices to collect, create, produce, compile, store, and manage your research outputs?
-4. ☐ Are agreed roles and responsibilities for management and supervision being fulfilled?
-5. ☐ Is your research complying with any monitoring, audit and appropriate data storage requirements?
+1 Are you following the agreed design and methods for the project?
+2 Have any changes to the agreed design, methods, and hypotheses been reviewed and approved, if applicable?
+3 Are you following best practices to collect, create, produce, compile, store, and manage your research outputs?
+4 Are agreed roles and responsibilities for management and supervision being fulfilled?
+5 Is your research complying with any monitoring, audit and appropriate data storage requirements?
+6 Have you reviewed authorship and contributorship agreements at this stage of the project?